Solar + Batteries: Is Tesla’s Powerwall the iPhone of Battery Storage?

 Part 1 of our series on Battery Storage, also see Part 2 (Solar + Batteries: The Right Thing to Power my Home?), and Part 3 (Solar + Batteries: Technologies on the Bleeding Edge)

-Elon Musk, in an event that may be for battery technology what the announcement of the iPhone was to cell phones, announced the Tesla PowerWall in a speech that spoke of a coming dawn of grid-tied photovoltaic arrays with battery storage.
-We originally published this three-part series in June of 2015 and now, two and a half years later we have seen the rise of the Tesla PowerWall and PowerWall 2 and the fall of prices battery systems across the board.
+Elon Musk, in an event that may be for battery technology what the announcement of the iPhone was to cell phones, announced the Tesla Powerwall in a speech that spoke of a coming dawn of grid-tied photovoltaic arrays with battery storage.
+We originally published this three-part series in June of 2015 and now, two and a half years later we have seen the rise of the Tesla Powerwall and the fall of prices battery systems across the board.
 What can we say about the concept of Solar + Batteries now that we could only guess at then?
 What can we guess at now that we are a little further down the road?

 Batteries and Solar Energy Systems